 The Child and Adolescent Development major provides an excellent preparation for careers in developmentally related public organizations, teaching institutions, service agencies, and mental and physical health facilities.
 Our undergraduate program provides appropriate background for graduate training in developmental psychology, including experimental, applied, and clinical programs.
 Coursework in CHAD is also relevant to graduate training in counseling, teaching, medicine, law, child advocacy, and public policy relating to children and adolescents.

-For students taking CHAD 496 Observation and Assessment Lab in Fall 2018 - due date for completed background check, TB, MMR, Pertussis and Flu shot is Monday, August 6, 2018 at 4:00PM.
-You must submit copies of the required paperwork to the Center for Children and Families (CCF) by that date - no exceptions.
-Students who fail to complete these requirements by August 6, 2018 will be disenrolled from the CHAD 496 course that semester.
+When students take CHAD 496 Observation and Assessment Lab, you must note the due date to submit your completed background check, TB, MMR, Tdap and Flu shot.
+The due date is typically 3 weeks prior to the start of the semester, but the specifc date will be posted on our website.
+You must submit copies of the required paperwork to the Center for Children and Families (CCF) by that date - no exceptions are made.
+Students who fail to complete these requirements by the deadline will be disenrolled from the CHAD 496 course that semester.

 Please consult the CHAD majors worksheet for the list of PSYC and CHAD courses you must take to complete the major.